Why You Should Organize a Charity Golf Tournament + 10 Tips

 • Timeline.
 The more time you allow for planning your event, the better.
 Determine a timeline that aligns with your team’s schedules and spreads out everyone’s workload efficiently.

 Once you’ve determined your broader fundraising plan, consider the more granular logistics to ensure your event runs smoothly.
-Remember to do the following in the lead-up to the tournament.
+Remember, the biggest revenue often comes beyond entry fees.
+Be sure to build in high-value fundraising elements such as sponsorships, ad book sales, mulligans, raffles, on-course contests, and premium auction items to maximize your earnings.
+Do the following in the lead-up to the tournament:

 • Choose the event’s date and time.